Nissan Navara: Renault Alaskan

 Renault revealed the production version of the Alaskan Pickup Concept which will be based on the current Navara platform.
 The Alaskan was shown alongside other Renault Models at the 2016 Paris Motor Show in October.

 From October 2016, the Alaskan is sold in Colombia.
 The pick-up was sold throughout Europe in 2017.

-Production commences in Santa Isabel, Argentina from October 2020.
+Production commences in Santa Isabel, Argentina from October 2020 for Latin American markets.